owncloud/web/getting-started.md

 </details>
 {{< /hint >}}

-After cloning the [source code](https://github.com/owncloud/web), install the dependencies via `yarn install` and bundle the frontend code by running `yarn build:w`.
+After cloning the [source code](https://github.com/owncloud/web), install the dependencies via `pnpm install` and bundle the frontend code by running `pnpm build:w`.

 Then, you can start the backends by running `docker-compose up oc10 ocis` and access them via [https://host.docker.internal:9200](https://host.docker.internal:9200) (oCIS) and [http://host.docker.internal:8080](http://host.docker.internal:8080) (OC10).
 If you're not using Docker Desktop, you might have to modify your `/etc/hosts` and add `172.17.0.1 docker.host.internal` to make the `host.docker.internal` links work.